-Porcelain Crowns in Scottsdale, AZ
+Porcelain Crowns in North Scottsdale, AZ

 Porcelain crowns help to restore and preserve a tooth with significant decay or trauma.
 In the past, getting dental crowns required a minimum of two appointments at our clinic.
-With CEREC one-hour porcelain crowns in Scottsdale, AZ, the long wait for dental restorations is over.
+With CEREC one-hour porcelain crowns in North Scottsdale, AZ, the long wait for dental restorations is over.
 You receive the same high-quality cosmetic dentistry services in a single appointment that takes an hour or less to complete.

 Besides tooth decay and trauma, Dr. Rick may recommend a porcelain crown to cover a root canal or to attach a dental bridge.
 If you’re in danger of losing a tooth, he always attempts a more conservative method of treatment such as a crown before considering extraction.

 What is CEREC?

 The acronym CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
 Dr. Rick follows these steps when using CEREC to create your same day porcelain dental crowns:

 - Takes a 3D image of the tooth requiring a porcelain crown

 - Uses our proprietary software to refine the image before submitting it to our milling machine